maticstric/ecs235a-aes/README.md

 1. `aes.py`

     This is the file with the `main` function and should be run to test our implementation (`python3 aes.py`).
-There are no command line arguments.
+There are no command-line arguments.
 Instead, you can feel free to edit the following variables in the file directly:
     1. `KEY` — array of bytes (of length 16, 24, or 32): the key that AES will use.
 Some example keys (taken from official FIPS documentation) of length 128, 192, and 256 bits are commented out if you want to use them.
 Note that the `KEY_LENGTH` and `NUM_OF_ROUNDS` are automatically calculated from the length of the `KEY` array you give
     2. `IV` — 4 x 4 array of bytes: the IV for CBC mode
     3. `MESSAGE_ARRAY` — array of bytes (of any length): the actual message to encrypt

     Look into the main function to see what the script does.
 It should be very straightforward.
-It pads the message array, runs the key schedule, splits the message array into 128 bit blocks, and then encrypts and decrypts the blocks.
-Currently ECB mode is used but you can replace the encryption function with `encrypt_message_cbc` and add the IV as an argument if you want to try CBC mode (don't forget to also change the decryption function being used).
+It pads the message array, runs the key schedule, splits the message array into 128-bit blocks, and then encrypts and decrypts the blocks.
+Currently, ECB mode is used but you can replace the encryption function with `encrypt_message_cbc` and add the IV as an argument if you want to try CBC mode (don't forget to also change the decryption function being used).

 2. `decrypt_aes.py`